 - The Lusiads by Luís de Camões.
 Written in 1572 by Portugal’s national treasure, this epic of the Renaissance period tells of Portugal’s voyages of discovery.
 Camões was the first major European artist to cross the equator.

-The information in this article reflects my experience—I’m not sharing it to be debated, or to be told I did it wrong, etc. I’m just sharing my process in the hope that it will help someone who’s curious about how to get started.
+The information in this article reflects my experience of moving to Portugal—I’m not sharing it to be debated or to be told I did it wrong, etc. I’m sharing in the hope that it will help someone who’s curious about how to get started.

-I am also not claiming that the information here is 100% accurate.
+I’m not claiming the information here is 100% accurate.
 Things change; Portuguese bureaucracy has its own quirks.
 Don’t take my word for it—do your own research or hire an assistant, as I did.

-I will likely add to this post over time, so check back regularly for updates!
+Lastly, I will add to this post over time, so check back regularly for updates!